CN-UPB/DeepCoMP/docs/mdp.md

 * Multiple moving UEs, each selecting to which BS to connect.
 * Simple radio load model: Split achievable load equally among connected UEs

+* Actions:
     * For now: Make actions and movement for each UE in different time step
+    * When just applying a single agent for both UEs, it works really bad and even diverges.
+    Likely because the experienced obs-action-reward-obs tuples don't make any sense:
+    After obs and choosing action for UE1, it does not get next obs for UE1, but next obs for UE2.
+    Otherwise, it would not know the obs for making action for UE2.

 ## [v0.2](https://github.com/CN-UPB/deep-rl-mobility-management/releases/tag/v0.2): Just BS selection, basic radio model (week 21)